Arkezar/EarthTool/CONTRIBUTING.md

 - [Testing Requirements](#testing-requirements)
 - [Documentation](#documentation)

-## Code of Conduct

-### Our Standards

-- Be respectful and inclusive
-- Welcome newcomers and beginners
-- Provide constructive feedback
-- Focus on what is best for the community
-- Show empathy towards other community members

 ## How Can I Contribute?

 ### Reporting Bugs

 Before creating a bug report:

 1. Check the [troubleshooting guide](docs/troubleshooting.md)
 2. Search existing issues to avoid duplicates
 3. Update to the latest version and verify the bug still exists

 When creating a bug report, include:

 - **Clear title**: Descriptive summary of the issue
 - **Steps to reproduce**: Detailed steps to reproduce the behavior
 - **Expected behavior**: What you expected to happen